 The Guaranteed Interest Account (GIA), issued by New York Life Insurance Company is a non-participating, unallocated insurance contract and is reported at contract value, which is equal to contributions, plus interest credited at a guaranteed rate (may be adjusted periodically), less any applicable premium taxes and withdrawals.
-The GIA is guaranteed as to principal, accumulated interest and future interest rates for a designated time period.
+The GIA is guaranteed as to principal, accumulated interest and a future interest rate for a designated time period.
 Such guarantees are made available to the Program, not to an individual participant.